-This note sets out financial instruments specific information (including exposures to financial risks) as well as those items that are contingent in nature or require a higher level of judgement to be applied, which for the Authority related mainly to fair value determinations.
+The Authority is exposed to risk from its activities and outside factors.
+In addition, it is often necessary to make judgements and estimates associated with recognition and measurement of items in the financial statements.
+This section sets out financial instruments specific information (including exposures to financial risks) as well as those items that are contingent in nature or require a higher level of judgement to be applied, which for the Authority related mainly to fair value determinations.